Team email collaboration: A complete guide to boost productivity

 Define which messages warrant immediate notification versus batched processing, and implement response time standards (24 hours for general communication, 4 hours for urgent matters).

-When to use email vs. other communication tools
+When to use a shared inbox vs. other communication tools

-One of the biggest coordination failures happens when teams discuss email decisions in other channels without updating the original conversation.
+One of the biggest coordination failures happens when teams discuss email decisions in other channels without then closing the loop in email.

 Create clear communication protocols for your team by matching channel to message type.